MiniFate/MiniFate/_chapters/00-outline.md

 Aspects have mechanically value in the game as well.
 They give bonuses to characters when they take action that fit with the Aspect.
+They also give characters permission to take some actions that they might not be allowed to otherwise, because again, Aspects are always true.

+The characters and the world are defined by their Aspects.
+A `Pirate Captain Who Hates Violence` in a world where `Magic is Suddenly Real` is very different than one on the `Blood Drenched Sands of the Caribbean`.
+The next two sections will cover creating Aspects for your setting and characters.

 - writing good aspects. you can lean on inside jokes and pop culture.
-- When writing them, you don't have to have the whole story figured out.
-Leave something to the imagination.
-Let the rest of the table poke at it and build on it.
-- A `Pirate Captain Who Hates Violence` in a world where `Magic is Suddenly Real` is very different than one on the `Blood Drenched Sands of the Caribbean`.
-- Characters and setting are both defined by aspects (see next section).

 ### Setting Creation